-W Solution of the player delivers a pair of one each of their wheat and rice or cabbage and fruit good cubes from their fields (or rural market) to get 2 copper coins.
+If player delivers a pair of one each of their wheat and rice or cabbage and fruit good cubes from their fields (or rural market) to get 2 copper coins.
 At the end of the game the player will get 2 victory points.